cyan-yee/Physics-77-Final-Project---TESS-Exoplanet/README.md

 # Methods & Tools (this is also in the requirements.txt):
 - Scientific Libaries used: NumPy, SciPy, Matplotlib, Pandas
-- Astronomy data analysis: Astropy, Lightkurve
+- Astronomy data analysis: Astropy, Lightkurve , batman
 - Interactive 3D visualization: Plotly (quick for data disualization), VPython, Tqdm (to see progress bar, will be useful for large data sets), Seaborn
 - Regression and model fitting: curve_fit
 - Analysis: Jupyter notebooks